tcwinter/gns3/README.md

-# Just trying to do anything in gns3
+# Setting up gns3 for a networking lab environment

 There were a few options to install gns3, but what I thought would be most convenient and work for me was to host the server on a VM in proxmox and use the same server as the gui.